 4.1 Aerosol Sensitivity

 First, the contribution to the total limb radiance from aerosol was analyzed across the spectral range and over a series of tangent altitudes for the background aerosol profile and the particle size distribution #1, given in Table 1.
-Figure 2 shows the difference between the fraction of the limb radiance due to aerosol for a linearly polarized measurement and the fraction due to aerosol for the scalar measurement given a typical geometry of SZA=45o and SSA=60o with an albedo of 0.
+Figure 2 shows the difference between the fraction of the limb radiance due to aerosol for a linearly polarized measurement and the fraction due to aerosol for the total radiance measurement given a typical geometry of SZA=45o and SSA=60o with an albedo of 0.
 Note that the fraction of the signal due to aerosol increases as wavelengths become longer as expected due to the rapidly decreasing Rayleigh cross section.
 However, the fraction of the signal due to aerosol increases with wavelength for the vertical polarization as it does in the scalar case, whereas the horizontal polarization has decreasing sensitivity to aerosol.

 A similar analysis was performed for the range of viewing geometries.
 The left half of Figure 3 shows the fraction of aerosol signal for 15 km tangent altitude, with the background aerosol profile and an albedo of 0 and size distribution #1.
-An important difference is noted between the forward and backward scattering geometries.
+An important difference is noted between the forward and back scattering geometries.
 The scalar and horizontal polarization cases have a similar dependence on geometry, with the strongest aerosol signal from long wavelengths in the forward scatter direction.
 For the vertical polarization, we see that it has a strong aerosol signal contribution for all forward scattering directions, especially at visible wavelengths, in comparison to the scalar and horizontal polarization cases.
-For backward scattering, slightly less aerosol signal is observed, but the shape is similar to the scalar and horizontal cases.
+For back scattering, slightly less aerosol signal is observed, but the shape is similar to the scalar and horizontal cases.
 The magnitude of the limb radiance in each case is shown in the right hand column of Figure 3.
 It is important to note that the vertical polarization has a very low magnitude at scattering angles near 90 degrees, as shown in Figure 3.
 This makes this geometry very difficult to use reliably.
 We performed these same calculations for the full range of SZAs and found that the SZA only effects the fraction of the signal due to aerosol by less than 1%.
-Lastly, when the albedo is changed from 0 to 1, the aerosol signal degreases for all polarizations and wavelengths thus reducing overall sensitivity to aerosol as albedo increases.
+Lastly, when the albedo is changed from 0 to 1, the aerosol signal decreases for all polarizations, especially the vertical polarization, and wavelengths thus reducing overall sensitivity to aerosol as albedo increases.
+The ground reflection yields additional total radiance while keeping the contribution from aerosol approximately the same yielding less signal contributed from aerosol overall.
+Furthermore, the SASKTRAN-HR model assumes that all ground reflection will be randomly polarized; the addition of a BRDF model may change the sensitivity of aerosol with higher albedo, but the current SASKTRAN-HR model does not currently support the use of BRDF.